 Counterparty Risk.
 The Fund is subject to counterparty risk by virtue of its investments in options contracts.
 Transactions in some types of derivatives, including options, are required to be centrally cleared ("cleared derivatives").
 In a transaction involving cleared derivatives, the Fund's counterparty is a clearing house rather than a bank or broker.
 Since the Fund is not a member of clearing houses and only members of a clearing house ("clearing members") can participate directly in the clearing house, the Fund will hold cleared derivatives through accounts at clearing members.
 In cleared derivatives positions, the Fund will make payments (including margin payments) to and receive payments from a clearing house through their accounts at clearing members.
 Customer funds held at a clearing organization in connection with any options contracts are held in a commingled omnibus account and are not identified to the name of the clearing member's individual customers.
 As a result, assets deposited by the Fund with any clearing members guarantee performance of their clients' obligations to the clearing house, there is a risk that the assets of the Fund might not be fully protected in the event of the clearing member's bankruptcy, as the Fund would be limited to recovering only a pro rata share of all available funds segregated on behalf of the clearing member's customers for the relevant account class.
 The Fund is also subject to the risk that a limited number of clearing members are willing to transact on the Fund's behalf.
-If a clearing member defaults the Fund could lose some or all of the benefits of a transaction the fund's behalf.
-If a clearing member defaults the Fund with on the Fund with the clearing member.
-If the Fund as it seeks to hold options contracts on a single security, and not a broader range of options contracts, which may limit the number of clearing member.
-If the Fund is the fund's behalf.
-If a clearing member to transact with on the Fund's behalf, the Fund may be unable to effectively imp
+If a clearing member defaults the Fund could lose some or all of the benefits of a transaction entered into by the Fund with the clearing member.
+If the Fund's behalf.
+If a clearing member to transact with on the Fund's behalf, the Fund may be unable to effectively implement its investment strategy.